What is the Difference between the Labradoodle and the Goldendoodle some people ask…

 Labradoodles (F1) are also going to tend to be more wiry, like a terrier.
 They also are weightier and their body shape is a little boxier.”

 The Goldendoodle on the other hand, when they reach their adult coats, their hair is going to grow 4 to 6 inches long and has a wavy look or a curl to it because of the poodle.
 It’s the same formula, more curl equals less shedding and more wave equals higher shedding.
+The Goldendoodle does not need to be bred back to the poodle to improve their coat.
+The first generation Goldendoodle has a very nice fleece coat.
+While some breeders still breed the backcross Goldendoodles like the F1B Goldendoodle and the Multigeneration Goldendoodle, it’s just not as necessary to improve the coat as it is in the F1 Labradoodle.

 Conceptually, Golden Retrievers influence the Goldendoodle making them more energetic.
 They’ll come into your space immediately.
 They don’t sit back; they’re happy to visit with you.
 They are happy, affectionate, and love to roll on you.
 They don’t have the delay of making a decision.
 They make their decision well before they decide to come to you.”
 Goldendoodles are mouthier.